ricardobossan/cat-clicker/README.md

 <!--
 @todo:
-* document build for this project, thinking about using it as a model later ** pass all links to ID tags, referenced in the end of this README file ** create, configure the gulpfile.js and document those steps ** don't creaste a dist task, because there's no need for a dist folder, as this is just a training project for -->
+* document build for this project, thinking about using it as a model later
+	* create, configure the gulpfile.js and document those steps
+	* don't creaste a dist task, because there's no need for a dist folder, as this is just a training project for
+	* Create a new `build basic" project, with build for src directory, gulp, browsersync, jasmine and ths dding it with [instructions](https://docs.npmjs.com/getting-started/updating-local-packages) for updating your npm packages everytime the `build basic` project is cloned, for a new basic project.
+-->

 # Project: Cat Clicker